TweekLabs/docs/intro/quickstart.rst

     const context = {
       age: 23,
-      country: "Canada"
     };

     await tweekClient.appendContext("user", "John", context);

+  .. code-tab:: c#

+    var context = new Dictionary<string, JToken> {{ "age", JToken.FromObject(23) }};
+    await configurationClient.AppendContext("user", "John", context);

 Here we updated the context in tweek for identity "user" with the id "John".
-We set john's age to 23 and country to Canada.
+We set john's age to 23.

 Querying configuration for a specific identity:
 -----------------------------------------------